SESYNC-ci/netlogo-programming-lesson/docs/_slides/switches.md

 What else is going on that we can track?
 Turtles are gaining and losing energy as the move around and graze.

-Let's create a switch to allow us to toggle `energy` reporting on and off.
+Let's create a switch to allow us to toggle energy reporting on and off.

-- Click on the Add icon on the toolbar (in the Interface tab).
+- Click on the "Add" icon on the toolbar (in the Interface tab).
-- Select Switch from the menu next to Add.
+- Select "Switch" from the menu next to "Add".
 - Click on an open spot in the interface.

 A dialog will appear.

-- Into the Global variable field, type show-energy?
-Don't forget to include the question mark in the name.
+- Into the Global variable field, type `show-energy?`
+- Don't forget to include the question mark in the name.

 ===

-### Add Energy Switch procedure
+## Add Energy Switch procedure

 Go back to the `go` procedure in the Code tab.